Activator technique: Activator Adjusting Instrument

 The traditional Activator Adjusting Instrument (AAI), or more simply, Activator, is a small handheld spring-loaded instrument which delivers a controlled and reproducible tap to the spine or other body part.
 The aim is to produce enough force to move the vertebrae, but not enough to cause injury.
 The tool's design is based on a dental impactor, a device that taps dental amalgam into cavities in teeth.

 Activator I was patented by Activator Methods International on September 26, 1978.
 Activator II was released, with an added "impedance head", in 1994.
 Activator V is a cordless electric version that gives off no more than 0.3 J of kinetic energy in a 3-millisecond pulse.
-It is the first FDA registered and approved cordless electronic chiropractic adjustment instrument.
+It is the first cordless electronic chiropractic adjustment instrument registered with and approved by the U.S. Food and Drug Administration (FDA).

 Leg length test reliability

 The method involves using the device to identify and remove vertebral subluxations and correct "pelvic deficiency", defined as an "'apparent' difference in leg length, not an anatomical difference".
 The chiropractor checks the patient's "functional leg length" in the prone position, then uses the device on various parts of the body, and then rechecks the leg length to see if the Activator produced a change.
 This is repeated until the legs are apparently of an equal length and the treatment is considered to have resolved any vertebral subluxations.

 Although prone "functional leg length" is a widely used chiropractic tool, it is not a recognized anthropometric technique, since legs are often naturally of unequal length, and measurements in the prone position are not entirely valid estimates of standing X-ray differences.
 Measurements in the standing position are far more reliable.
 Another confounding factor is that simply moving the two legs held together and leaning them imperceptibly to one side or the other produces different results.
 The Activator Methods technique uses leg length checks while prone (Position 1) and with the knees bent to 90 degrees (Position 2).
 Research shows good intraexaminer reliability and moderate interexaminer reliability with leg length checks in position 1, however no consensus has been met on the accuracy of leg length checks in position 1.